 This requires multiple levels of research, including internal and external audiences.
 (On a side note: this kind of research can also discover a lot about your team and their own struggles with serving your target market, which offers an immediate opportunity to correct some of your internal struggles/deficiencies.)

-Building an engaging user experience is about understanding your audience on profound level.
+Building an engaging user experience is about understanding your audience on a profound level.
 This understanding leads to messaging and content that recognizes your users, their needs and goals, and as an added bonus, shows that you respect them and their time.
 Our UX agency can offer you the best design experience.

 What you may not realize or think of when you think of a design style is that the style you are developing is actually part of the language the site is speaking.
 In this way, developing a UX is like starting a new conversation with a total stranger, or possibly a newly acquired friend that still has some reservations about you.

 For example, when a user lands on a page that has a completely different look and feel from other pages on the site, whatever positive rapport you have gathered will quickly be dissolved as a new level of confusion sets in.